For digestive disorders

 Part used: Rhizome

-Ginger rhizome is used to treat symptoms of functional dyspepsia, a digestive disorder that usually manifests as epigastric pain after eating, feelings of epigastric fullness, nausea and swelling.
-It is also used to relieve the symptoms of kinetosis (motion sickness), such as nausea and sickness, as a postoperative antiemetic in minor surgical procedures, as it prevents vomiting (5), and to relieve nausea and vomiting during pregnancy (always under medical supervision).
+Ginger rhizome is used to alleviate the symptoms of functional dyspepsia, a digestive disorder that usually manifests as epigastric pain after eating, feelings of epigastric fullness, nausea and swelling.
+It is also used to relieve the symptoms of kinetosis (motion sickness), such as nausea and sickness, as a postoperative antiemetic in minor surgical procedures, as antiemetic (anti-vomiting)5, and to relieve nausea and vomiting during pregnancy (always under medical supervision).

 For digestive problems, take 2 capsules per day in two separate doses.
 For motion sickness, take ginger one hour before travelling.

-The EMA approves the traditional use of ginger rhizome for the symptomatic relief of motion sickness (vomiting and nausea) and the symptomatic treatment of mild spasmodic disorders of the gastrointestinal tract (6).
+The EMA approves the traditional use of ginger rhizome for the symptomatic relief of motion sickness (vomiting and nausea) and relief of mild spasmodic disorders of the gastrointestinal tract6.

-In addition to relieving nausea and preventing vomiting, the effectiveness of ginger extract was recently cited for the treatment of functional dyspepsia.
-This study demonstrated that, in combination with artichoke extract, ginger improved the symptoms of dyspepsia in comparison with the placebo (8).
+In addition to relieving nausea and preventing vomiting, the effectiveness of ginger extract was recently cited as useful for improving functional dyspepsia.
+This study demonstrated that, in combination with artichoke extract, ginger improved the symptoms of dyspepsia in comparison with the placebo8.

 1. Rombi and Robert (2006) 120 plantes médicinales: Composition, mode d’action et intérêt thérapeutique… de l’Ail à la Vigne rouge.
 [120 medicinal plants: composition, mode of action and therapeutic importance...from garlic to the red vine.]
 Editions Alpen.